MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-security-key-on-premises.md

 - Users must have the following Entra ID attributes populated through Microsoft Entra Connect:
    - onPremisesSamAccountName (accountName in Entra Connect)
    - onPremisesDomainName (domainFQDN in Entra Connect)
+   - onPremisesSecurityIdentifier (objectSID in Entra Connect)

   Entra Connect synchronizes these attributes by default.
-If you change which attributes to synchronize, make you select accountName and domainFQDN for synchronization.
+If you change which attributes to synchronize, make you select accountName, domainFQDN, and objectSID for synchronization.

 ### Supported scenarios